Special Educational Needs

 - - taking photographs of areas of the school which will be important to your child e.g. classroom, hall, toilets and playground;

 - - ensuring the correct resources are available and reasonable adaptations to the school environment have been made.
 We have an Accessibility Plan to ensure that our school is accessible to all and to plan for any improvements to access that may be needed.

 7. How will the school prepare and support my child to transfer to a new setting?

 We have good relationships with all our local secondary schools and work closely in the lead up to the end of Year 6 to ensure that all children have a successful transfer experience.
 Our Year 6 teachers meet with the Year 7 Pastoral Support Team from the relevant secondary school.
-Our SENCO and the SENCO from your child’s receiving secondary school also meet in the summer term of Year 6 to ensure that any child with additional needs is discussed in depth and so that provision to meet those needs can be made.
-Our Family Link Workers also set up extra visits to Secondary School for any child who needs it.
+Our SENDCo and the SENDCo from your child’s receiving secondary school also meet in the summer term of Year 6 to ensure that any child with additional needs is discussed in depth and so that provision to meet those needs can be made.
+Our Pastoral Manager will also set up extra visits to Secondary School for any child who needs it.

 If your child has an EHCP (Education, Health and Care Plan), a Transition Review Meeting will also be arranged in Year 5, which you and your child will be invited to attend.
 If your child has an EHCP and you know which secondary school you would like them to attend, a representative from that school will also be invited to that meeting.

 Bellefield is a two storey school.
 Within the building itself, there is one main staircase leading up to KS2 classes.
 There is a lift for disability access.
 The playground is accessible from downstairs.
 Upstairs classes use the external fire escapes to access the playground.
 Other provision can be made using the lift as necessary.
 We have a disabled parking space outside the main entrance and a disabled toilet both upstairs and downstairs.